CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 ## Metadata

 * Open Source ecosystems are _universal_
-* CPAN's philosophy regarding Metadata:
+* A "CPAN's philosophy" regarding Metadata? 😅

-"As Much as Possible is Optional"
+"Optional, As Much as Possible"

 [comment]: # (||| data-auto-animate)